WickedFlame/Avalanche/README.md

 ```
 Scenario:
   Name: name of the scenario (same as filename)
-  Tests: <- refactor to TestCases
+  TestCases: <- refactor to TestCases
     - Name: name of the test
       Users: amount of threads
       Urls: